 CAADE: California Association for Alcohol/Drug Educators, provider numbers CP10 923 A 0414, CP25 924 C 0414 and CP10 925 H 0414.

 CAADAC: California Association of Alcoholism and Drug Abuse Counselors, provider number 1N-08-514-0514.

 NAADAC: National Association for Alcoholism and Drug Abuse Counselors, provider number 737.

 When & Where

-Solid Landings Behavioral Health, a private, for-profit corporation in Costa Mesa, California, is the umbrella organization for its core and affiliate centers: Sure Haven and Rock Solid Recovery.
-Solid Landings Behavioral Health was founded on the fundamental principles of commitment to service, the best possible quality care, and individualized recovery programs for men and women.
+Solid Landings Behavioral Health is a private, for-profit corporation located in Costa Mesa, California.
+It stands as the flagship brand and managing organization for its core and affiliate centers: Sure Haven and Rock Solid Recovery.
+Solid Landings Behavioral Health was founded on the fundamental principles of commitment, quality care, and individualized recovery programs that are provided in gender exclusive settings to men and women.